muan/push/README.md

 Automation calls GitHub Action API → GitHub Actions runs `send.js` to push notify **Mu-An** that Chi-chi is on Clare's balcony.

+Reusable: Clare's new girlfriend found out about this, and would also like to be notified with Chi-chi's whereabouts.
+She also goes to the web page to subscribe and Clare adds the payload to the automation.

 ## Workflow

 1. Open the web page in Safari, add it to iOS home screen, and open it from there.